M66B/NetGuard/FAQ.md

 <a name="FAQ3"></a>
 **(3) Can I use NetGuard on any Android version?**

-No, the minimum required Android version is 5.0 (Lollipop) because NetGuard uses the [addDisallowedApplication](http://developer.android.com/reference/android/net/VpnService.Builder.html#addDisallowedApplication(java.lang.String)) method.
+No, the minimum required Android version is 4.0 (Lollipop) because NetGuard uses the [addDisallowedApplication](http://developer.android.com/reference/android/net/VpnService.Builder.html#addDisallowedApplication(java.lang.String)) method.

 <a name="FAQ4"></a>
 **(4) Will NetGuard use extra battery power?**

-No, unlike most of the similar closed source alternatives.
+If you didn't enable IP filtering, probably not.

 However, the network speed graph notification will use extra battery power.
 This is why the notification is shown only when the screen is on.